 Maintain and distribute certificate status information for unexpired certificates.

-For DLMS/COSEM a hierarchical PKI is foreseen, comprising the following components as shown in Figure 23.
+For DLMS®/COSEM a hierarchical PKI is foreseen, comprising the following components as shown in Figure 23.

 NOTE 2 The actual structure of the PKI is left to project specific companion specifications to meet the operators’ needs.